clixff/ChaosModRDR/README.md

 ### Known issues
 - If mod crashes after reloading savegame or starting new game, try pressing **F11** in game.
 After this you can reload your savegame or start new game.
+- If Twitch integration doesn't work, try run game as administrator and authorize Twitch access again.